blevesearch/blevex/forestdb/notes.md

 things to try:

-- unit of prefix compressiion is chunksize default 8size, try 4?
+- unit of prefix compression is chunksize default 8 size, try 4?
 - async + auto commit
+- understand configs like maxWriterLockProb and walThreshold?
+- split store lock into smaller?
+- instruments?

 ---------
-cbgt
+cbgt:

 - start with GOTRACEBACK=crash
 - integrate with minidump